tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 ---
 layout: post
-title: "Bridging legacy and k8s"
+title: "Connecting external applications with kubernetes"
 author: kris
 header-img: "img/k8s-reverse-proxy/k8sbanner.png"
 ---
-# Bridging legacy and k8s
+# Connecting external applications with kubernetes

 ## Context
-Recently you may have started using Kubernetes to deploy and manage some your applications.
-After all, next to being the hip thing to do, it is a great way to abstract away a lot of operational requirements.
+In this blog post I'll demonstrate how to make applications that are external to a [Kubernetes](https://kubernetes.io) (K8s) [^1] cluster available to the applications that are managed by K8s.
+This is useful for when we have started using Kubernetes to deploy and manage some your applications but not everything is managed at once.

-But unless we want to end up with a big *BANG* we typically want to avoid a big bang migration from the old landscape to the new K8s orchestrated landscape.
-That is why in this post I will demonstrate a possible technique to gradually migrate from the old into the new by allowing the new k8s managed applications to connect with the old non-orchestrated applications.
+Because unless you want to end up with a big *BANG*, you typically want to avoid a big bang.
+So doing a steady migration from the old landscape to the new K8s orchestrated landscape is often the prudent approach.
+That is why in this post I will demonstrate a  technique to gradually migrate from the old into the new by allowing the new k8s managed applications to connect with the old non-orchestrated applications.

+In this post i'll not delve into what K8s is and how to get it up and running.
+There is plenty of information about that out there.
+But you should be able to follow without an in depth K8s knowledge.
+And who knows, after this post you might want to give it a closer look.

+### The goal: Mixed infrastructure

+So what we are trying to achieve is a mixed infrastructure.
+Let K8s managed services use external applications, databases... without the managed services being impacted by this.

+The reason that all of this is possible with K8s is why we at Triple D think that K8s is a useful technology to have mastered.
+Besides being the hip thing to do at the moment(2017-2018), it is also a great way to abstract away a lot of operational requirements.

-K8s has some really nice concepts that map great to other software engineering concepts.
-People familiar with uncle Bob (Robert C. Martin) will know: "high level policy, low level details".
-K8s allows us to define a high level policy through their api and abstract it away from it's implementation.
+People familiar with uncle Bob (Robert C. Martin) will know his mantra: "high level policy, low level details".
+K8s allows us to define a high level policy through their api that abstracts away the low level implementation details.

-It's this service abstraction that we will use to integrate our legacy component.
-Although a service usually represents a deployment where containers are managed by k8s, we will just use an `ExternalName` to reference an existing component rather than a pod or a daemonset.
+It's precisely this K8s service abstraction capability that i will use to integrate our external 'legacy' application.
+Although in K8s a service usually represents a deployment where containers are managed by k8s.
+In K8s i will just use an `ExternalName` to reference an existing unorchestrated external component rather than a K8s pod or daemonset.

-### Mixed infrastructure
+Below is a simple example of how this will look.

 ![Mixed infrastructure](/img/k8s-reverse-proxy/integration.png)

+Here we have MyFancyService that runs inside our K8s cluster.
+MyFancyService uses the K8s managed service DBService and CurrencyExchangeService.
+It has no idea were these two services exists, nor should it.
+That's K8s job.
+It just asks for a link the these services.
+In K8s these two services are registered but they refer to two applications/services outside of the K8s cluster.
+MyFancyService doesn't need to know about this at all.
+If somewhere in the future we would decide to bring one of these external applications inside K8s as a managed service we are free to do so with minimal effort.
+MyFancyService is not impacted by this at all.

+No let me demonstrate how can we achieve this.

 ## A practical example: ingress route to an external service
 ### Low level proxying using nginx
 Our example would look like this if we would just use a native nginx configuration file.